|Chinese Year||Western Year||Start Date||Symbol|

 A short, printable book about the giant panda.
 The book has pages for the student to cut out, read, and color.
 The pages are: Intro, Anatomy, Habitat, Diet, Teeth, Fur and Paws, Eyes, Reproduction, and Classification.

 2021 was the year of the ox.
 This link shows the musk ox; these are large, hairy oxen that live in the far north.

 The silkworm moth is an insect (not a worm) that produces a silken cocoon.
 This cocoon is harvested to make silk thread.

 2022 was the year of the tiger.
 This link shows a Siberian tiger (also called the Amur tiger), which is the largest tiger

 Horses are hooved mammals.
 2014 was the year of the horse.

 Goats are sure-footed hoofed mammals.
 2015 was the year of the goat.

-2023 is the year of the rabbit.
+2023 was the year of the rabbit.
 A fast-moving mammal with long ears.
 Unlabeled picture to color plus information

 A fast-moving mammal with long ears.
 Labeled picture to color plus information.